adtac/commento/README.md

 ### Features

  - Privacy focused
- - Modern interface with a clean design
  - Automatic spam filtering
  - Review and approve or delete comments through the moderation interface
+ - Modern interface with a clean design
+ - Custom CSS theming
  - Extremely lightweight, allowing for faster pageloads
  - Import from existing services (like Disqus)
  - Completely free and open source (MIT Expat license)